HuYuxin/CIS565FinalProjectCesiumSnow/Milestone2.md

 ### Features Implemented
 **Perlin Noise Generation**

 * We needed perlin noise in both slope and surface normal.
 To better understand how perlin noise works, we wrote a function to generate and plot 1D perlin noise.
+This is 3 tiles of Perlin noise that uses a cos smoothing function and includes 6 octaves.

 ![](/image/perlinNoise1D_Anton.png)